 Shows such as The King And I, School Of Rock – The Musical and Wicked will grab your young’un’s attention and make them want to go back to the theatre time and again.
 Plus, with initiatives like Kids Week, treating your little ones to an experience of a lifetime is affordable as children tickets are free when they’re accompanied by a full-paying adult.

 8. London musicals have the best performers

 “Triple threats”.
 That’s what they call performers who can sing, dance and act.
 And these talented souls are often treated like industry “unicorns” – rare, beautiful, mystical creatures that are hard to ﬁnd.
 But we know their natural habitat – the West End.
 Each and every London musical has a full cast of brilliant actors capable of making you laugh, cry and even hate them.
 Moving monologues, breathtaking solos, huge ensemble numbers performed by the entire cast – you can ﬁnd them all in a single London show.

 That’s even before we broach the topic of A-list celebs taking to the stage.
-The likes of Hugh Jackman, Emma Thompson, Glen Close, Imelda Staunton and Idina Menzel have all starred in shows in the West End in the past.
+The likes of Hugh Jackman, Emma Thompson, Glenn Close, Imelda Staunton and Idina Menzel have all starred in shows in the West End in the past.
 And this year alone will see Cuba Gooding Jr and Will Young treading the boards in London musicals.

 9. London theatre is incredible value for money

 How much was your last cinema trip?
 It was probably a lot more expensive than you thought it would be.
 Especially when you consider the fact that you will probably be able to stream the same ﬁlm on Netﬂix in six months time… what a bummer.